“Slums” of the Black Country: Waste Bank, Lye

 The idea of a territorial space like this is a fascinating one that I’d like to research further in the future.
 There are clearly close links between the population, their labour and their landscape: that the Waste endured into the mid twentieth century reminds me of those petrified forests that got stuck in certain climactic conditions and could never change.
 It’s space defined by capitalism well before capitalism was a dominant force, and once capitalism was the dominant paradigm in society, the Waste continued to reflect capitalism’s early brutality and pre-modern origins well into the modern era.

-9 thoughts on ““Slums” of the Black Country: Waste Bank, Lye
+12 responses to ““Slums” of the Black Country: Waste Bank, Lye”

 The mention of those petrified forests is interesting to me!
 I have an article coming out in the Blackcountryman this month, concerning the “petrified forest” that was discovered at Parkfield Colliery near Biston, in 1845.